bullox/bullox.github.io/about/index.md

 nav: 5
 ---

 I’m an engineer, teacher, communicator and maker --- rarely in that order.
-I currently spend a large amount of my time in the [Department of Aerospace Engineering](http://www.bristol.ac.uk/engineering/departments/aerospace/) at the [University of Bristol](http://www.bristol.ac.uk/).
+I currently spend a large amount of my time in the [Faculty of Engineering](http://www.bristol.ac.uk/engineering/) at the [University of Bristol](http://www.bristol.ac.uk/).

 ## Things I do